Kolossi/kolossi.github.io/_articles/github-pages-site-setup.md

 Once the site has been republished with the necessary `<HEAD>` code in place, confirm to Google AdSense signon thatit's there.

-The Google AdSense page should confirm that the content was found and say Google will go off and have a good think about your application for a few days or even weeks...
+The Google AdSense page should confirm that the content was found and say Google will go off and have a good think about your application for a few **days or even weeks**...

 In the meantime, move on to setting up Google Analytics